 The City of Hillsboro has identified the North Hillsboro Industrial Renewal Area as the location for future economic development.
 This largely undeveloped area sits adjacent to the city and region's center of technology innovation and manufacturing capabilities.
-The City of Hillsboro Economic Development Council (HEDC) has recently completed a feasibility study for establishing an Urban Renewal Area in the area.
-The following North Hillsboro Industrial Renewal Plan (the Plan) and accompanying Report have been prepared to establish an Urban Renewal Area (Area) that will enable implementation of the City's economic development goals.
+The City of Hillsboro Economic Development Council (HEDC) and the Hillsboro City Council adopted the original North Hillsboro Industrial Renewal Plan in 2015.
+In 2023, the City adopted a substantial amendment to the Plan to expand the Area boundary, edit the Plan project list, and adjust the maximum indebtedness.
+The following North Hillsboro Industrial Renewal Plan (the Plan) and accompanying Report have been prepared and amended to enable implementation of the City's economic development goals.